FravBox/BusinessCardTCG/README.md

 Your card can have literally anything on it as long as it has one of the 3 icons.
 Some sample cards have been provided for inspiration and starter decks in `/cards/`
 </details>

+# Questions, Issues, Additions

+Feel free to contact me on Twitter: [jy_den](https://twitter.com/jy_den).
+You can also start a discussion, issue, and/or pull request.